mauricioklein/kube-search/README.md

 ## How it works?

-Kube search doesn't have any direct dependency to [kubectl official module](https://github.com/kubernetes/kubectl).
+`kube-search` doesn't have any direct dependency to [kubectl official module](https://github.com/kubernetes/kubectl).
 Instead, the tool relies on the kubectl client available on the running environment.
 Thus, make sure you have your `kubectl` setup and available in `$PATH`, so `kube-search` can interact with it.
 New releases of `kubectl` doesn't require any change on `kube-search`, as long the interface is backward compatible.